 Most of these potential impacts can be avoided by implementing a few administrative controls.
 Travel should be strictly limited to that deemed necessary to achieve project goals.
-Project managers should coordinate their activities with ESER personnel to avoid conflicts with long-term scheduled monitoring activities such as the Breeding Bird Survey, Long-Term Vegetation Survey, Rabbit Survey, Big Game Surveys, Sage Grouse Surveys and other data collection activities.
-It is essential for the continuation of these research and monitoring programs that ESER personnel not be restricted from accessing these areas on T-24 and the East Powerline roads.
+Project managers should coordinate their activities with ESER personnel to avoid conflicts with long-term scheduled monitoring activities such as the Breeding Bird Survey, Long-Term Vegetation Survey, big game surveys, sage-grouse lek routes and other data collection activities.
+It is essential for the continuation of these research and monitoring programs that ESER personnel not be restricted from accessing these areas on T-24 and T-25.

-The Breeding Bird Survey sites around PBF will be disrupted if either the T-24 or East Powerline routes are chosen.
-Selecting the East Powerline road with Shortcut to ARA would eliminate that impact.
+The Breeding Bird Survey sites around PBF will be disrupted if the T-24 route is chosen.
+Selecting T-25 would eliminate that impact.

-3.11 Effects on INL Natural Resource Management Objectives
+4.1.11 Effects on INL Natural Resource Aspects

-To summarize the evaluation of consequences of the proposed road on ecological resources, we have analyzed the impact of the alternatives on each of the INL natural resource management objectives.
-To do this, we prepared a narrative synthesis of the data collected in the field surveys related to each of the resources as described above and of information regarding the status of those resources on the INL collected as part of other research or monitoring programs as they relate to the natural resource management objectives.
+To summarize the evaluation of consequences of the proposed road on ecological resources, we have analyzed the impact of the alternatives on each of the INL natural resource aspects.
+To do this, we prepared a narrative synthesis of the data collected in the field surveys related to each of the resources as described above and of information regarding the status of those resources on the INL collected as part of other research or monitoring programs as they relate to the natural resource aspects.
 That narrative synthesis follows below.
-Also, that synthesis is summarized in Table 9.
+Also, that synthesis is summarized in Table 8.